 Volunteers are required for the role of Email Support Volunteer.
 Volunteer commitment involves initial training of approximately 21 hours with follow-up training workshops throughout the year.

-Aware offer a safe, confidential space (within normal limits) where people can share their own experience of depression and explore available options.
+Aware offers a safe, confidential space (within normal limits) where people can share their own experience of depression and explore available options.

 1. Full training and ongoing support will be provided.